Bandanna projects | crafts | Patriotic Projects | quilt patterns | Sewing

 First Things First… Is it Bandana or Bandanna?

-Ok, so I googled the answer and still am not clear, lol.
-Spell check keep trying to correct the spelling to bandanna, but almost everywhere on the web it is spelled bandana.
-If you look the words up in the dictionary or thesaurus, the definitions are exactly the same and the other spelling is listed as a synonym for each.
+Ok, so I googled the answer and still am unclear.
+Spell check keeps trying to correct the spelling to bandanna, but almost everywhere on the web, it is spelled bandana.
+If you look the words up in the dictionary or thesaurus, the definitions are the same and the other spelling is listed as a synonym for each.

-What do you think is it bandanna or bandana?
+What do you think?
+Is it a bandanna or a bandana?

 Easy Bandana Quilt patterns